 Premier Die Casting Company is a corporate member of NADCA and has been in business 66 years and has a diverse customer base.
 Premier serves many industries and markets such as the gas meter industry, the telecommunication industry, the truck market, electronics, firearms, and furniture industry just to name a few.

-If you are interested in the benefits of Aluminum Die Casting and would like a discussion on part design, call toll free 800-394-3006 and ask for our sales department.
+If you are interested in the benefits of Aluminum Die Casting and would like a discussion on part design, contact us.
 Or email us at firstname.lastname@example.org with your part design/file for a quick response on a price quotation.
 We have qualified Engineers on staff that can make your designs become a cost effective die cast solution that is good for the environment, too.